HZEmpire/HZEmpire.github.io/_pages/about.md

 My research interests include Machine Learning, Computer Vision, Data Science, and General Artificial Intelligence.
 In addition, I have a strong passion for photography, welcome to visit my <a href="https://hzempire.github.io/PhotoGallery/index.html">Photo Gallery</a>.
 <br>
 <br>
-<b>I'm looking for MSc opportunities in Computer Science.</b> Feel free to contact me if you have any relevant opportunities or suggestions.
+<b>I'm looking for thesis based MSc opportunities in Computer Science.</b> Feel free to contact me if you have any relevant opportunities or suggestions.

 ## Publications
 <div style="display:inline-block; border:2px; margin:10px;">